learn-co-curriculum/cssi-prework-intro-python/README.md

 #Intro to Python

 ##Objectives:

-+ Understand why back-end languages are necessary
++ Explaing why back-end languages are necessary
 +	Interact with Python (interpreter, text editor + run from command line)
-+ Understand Basic Concepts in Python
++ Describe basic concepts in Python
-+ Print a String
++ Print a string
-+ Use Math Operations
++ Use math operations
 + Create and use variables in Python
-+ Write and Run a Script from the console
++ Write and run a script from the console

-You have learned three languages so far - HTML, CSS and JavaScript.
-Each one had its own purpose: HTML for the content and structure of a page, CSS for the style of a page and JavaScript for interactivity.
+You have learned three languages so far - HTML, CSS, and JavaScript.
+Each one had its own purpose: HTML for the content and structure of a page, CSS for the style of a page, and JavaScript for interactivity.
 All three of those languages are the building blocks of the **front-end** of an app, the parts that the user sees and manipulates.
 The next section of the prework goes to the other side of the action, the behind-the-scenes **back-end**.
 If the front-end is the aesthetic of a car (what it looks and feels like), the back-end is the engine.
 In this unit, you will learn how to write Python programs and build the framework for a fully functional web app.

 ## Python - Our Backend Language
 All web-applications need to have a front-end.
 By definition, they need to get information from a user or other data source.
 Generally, (but not always) web-applications need to have a back-end to store that data, access other data and route everything appropriately.
-The back-end is like the Oz behind the curtain, it is the framework that allows an app to pass data around in response to the requests of the user.
+The back-end is like the Oz behind the curtain; it is the framework that allows an app to pass data around in response to the requests of the user.

 There are many types of back-end languages including Ruby, Java (no relation to JavaScript) and Python.
-Python is a language that is ubiquitous at Google and for good reason: it has has a shallow learning curve, it's syntax makes it readable and  easy to reproduce, and it is extremely powerful.
+Python is a language that is ubiquitous at Google and for good reason: it has a shallow learning curve, its syntax makes it readable and  easy to reproduce, and it is extremely powerful.

 Like JavaScript (and unlike HTML and CSS), Python is a scripting language - it is used to perform tasks.
 Those tasks might be data modeling and forecasting, binding together the pieces of a game engine, or, as you'll be using it, running a web app.
-When we run Python, we don't run it through the browser, we run it directly on our machines.
+When we run Python, we don't run it through the browser, but instead we run it directly on our machines.
 Since you've already spent a significant amount of time learning JavaScript, you'll see that Python (and almost any other programming language) is very similar in terms of the fundamentals: variables, functions, conditionals, iterations, etc. The big differences are syntactic - that is, in the *way* things are written as opposted to what those things actually are.
 Pay attention to the differences in JavaScript and Python syntax as you jump in to this unit!

 ##Python Interpreter vs Python Script